 Our Attorneys Can Help You File for Workers’ Compensation in Columbus

-- You had preexisting conditions affected by your injury.
+- You had preexisting conditions affected by your job-related injury

-Additionally, you may wish to seek legal counsel if you were, in any way, discriminated against, intimidated, or threatened while filing a claim.
-Finally, you may want to get a workers’ compensation lawyer in Columbus if you suffered catastrophic losses or injuries of any sort because of gross negligence or serious misconduct.
+Additionally, you may wish to seek legal counsel if you were discriminated against, intimidated, or threatened while filing a claim.
 In some cases, you may be able to file a third-party personal injury lawsuit against someone besides your employer or a coworker if they caused your injuries.

 Contact Us Today for Help with Your Workers’ Compensation Claim

 A Columbus workers’ compensation lawyer at Farmer & Morris Law, PLLC, can review your case today for free.
-Furthermore, our team may help you gather evidence to support your claim and file your case within the legal parameters.
-We offer complimentary case reviews and represent injured workers based on contingency fees.
-We will not ask your family to pay anything upfront.
+We represent injured workers on a contingency fee basis, meaning you will not have to pay anything upfront for legal representation.

-Do not hesitate to reach out to us.
-Call us at (828) 286-3866 now to speak to a team member for more information on our services.
+Do not hesitate to reach out to us for legal advice.
+Call us now to speak with a team member for more information on our services.